Tlacopan: History

-Tlacopan was a Tepanec subordinate city-state to nearby altepetl, Azcapotzalco.
+Tlacopan was a Tepanec city-state, originally subordinate to nearby Azcapotzalco.

 In 1428, after its successful conquest of Azcapotzalco, Tlacopan allied with the neighbouring city-states of Tenochtitlan and Texcoco, thus becoming a member of the Aztec Triple Alliance and resulting in the subsequent birth of the Aztec Empire.

 Aculnahuacatl Tzaqualcatl, the son of the Tepanec ruler, Tezozomoc, was installed as tlatoani of Tlacopan until his death in c.1430.

 Throughout its existence, Tlacopan was to remain a minor polity within the Triple Alliance.
 It received only a fifth of tribute earned from joint campaigns with its more powerful allies.

 In 1521, the Aztec Empire collapsed as a result of the Spanish conquest of Mexico, led by Hernán Cortés and his native Tlaxcallan allies.

 Over the next few centuries, Tlacopan has been assimilated into the sprawling mega-metropolis of Mexico City.
 The archæological site of Tlacopan is located in Tacuba, within the present-day municipality of Miguel Hidalgo.

+Culture

+According to Francisco Cervantes de Salazar, six languages were spoken in Tlacopan: Nahuatl ("though corrupt by virtue of being spoken in the mountains"), Otomi, "Guata" (likely a corruption of quata, an old designation for Matlatzinca), Mazahua, "Chuchumé" (likely a Popolocan language), and Chichimec (likely either Pame or Chichimeca Jonaz).